cap-nascimento/art-museum-challenge/README.md

 ### Art Museum Challenge

 - This is a web development challenge.
 Basically, you'll build a complete system to retrieve and show data about art.
-- By 'art' I mean paitings, sculptures photos and all sorts of things that you can do with the API you choose.
+- By 'art' I mean paintings, sculptures photos and all sorts of things that you can do with the API you choose.

 ##### Constraints